Young Americans and Polish People- Survey

 From MPMS President:

-We are pleased to present the results of the innovative survey that was conducted in 2021 by Patricia Stachowicz.
-The initiative for this survey came from a young second-generation Polish- American who worked as a consultant for our organization.
-Despite the small sample size, the results are informative and provide an insight into how the community is viewed by the young US general population.
+We are excited to share the findings of the innovative survey conducted in 2021 by Patricia Stachowicz.
+This initiative was spearheaded by a young second-generation Polish-American who worked as a consultant for our organization.
+Although the sample size was small, the results are highly informative and offer valuable insights into how the younger generation of the US general population perceives the Polish-American community.

 Stachowicz, Patricia.
 Polish Cultural Organization Survey.
 November 2021.
 (Results property of MPMS).